Jianan2315/HiResumeLite/readme.md

 2) Double-click 'templateSelect.html'(unnecessary, but I keep it) or 'edit.html'.

 # Dev Track:
+## 8/10/2025
+1) Create the move-up function and bind it to the arrow-up icon.
+2) Next: Fix the remaining issues.

 ## 8/9/2025
-1) Add icons for each skill item for moving up but just UI without binding function(will be created later)
+1) Add icons for each skill item for moving up but just UI without binding function(will be created later).
 2) Change json storage option from localStorage to sessionStorage for "when editing".
 Why: 'localStorage' blocks my changes so that I have to manually clear 'localStorage'.
 3) Next: Fix the remaining issues.